 Other Variables

-Participant characteristics examined included sex and geography (urban or rural) analysed as binary variables; income quintile, education (grouped as: primary or less; secondary; tertiary or more), and self-reported health (very good; good; moderate; bad; very bad) analysed as ordinal categorical variables; and age (grouped as: <40; 40-49; 50-59; 60-69; 70+) analysed both as an ordinal categorical variable and as a nominal variable.
+Participant characteristics examined included sex and geography (urban or rural) analysed as binary variables; income quintile, education (grouped as: primary or less; secondary; tertiary or more), and self-reported health (very good; good; moderate; bad; very bad) analysed as ordinal categorical variables; and age (grouped as: <40; 40-49; 50-59; 60-69; 70+) analysed in the univariate analysis both as an ordinal categorical variable and as a nominal variable (see Statistical Analysis section below), and in the multivariate analysis as a categorical variable with age 70+ as the reference category.

 Presence of one of a list of chronic diseases identified by the survey was also examined as a participant characteristic.
 These were: arthritis, stroke, angina, diabetes, chronic obstructive pulmonary disease (COPD), asthma, depression, hypertension and cataracts.
 For each chronic disease examined, except diabetes, there were questions relating to participant-reported doctor diagnosis, alongside data items allowing recording of probable undiagnosed disease.
 Two examples are given in Box 1 below.